jarviscanada/jarvis_data_eng_Fayaz/linux_sql/README.md

 ./linux_sql/scripts/host_usage.sh psql_host psql_port db_name psql_user psql_password
 ```
 ### 4) Crontab Setup
 Crontab allows the `host_usage.sh` script to be run at a certain interval.
-The current setup to run every minute.
+The current setup runs every minute.
 This can be changed by modifying `* * * * *` potion of code below

 ```bash
 # Edit Crontab jobs